Gigaspaces/xap-docs/site/content/xap120/the-space-meta-data.markdown

 ---

-XAP provides the ability to obtain class meta data information from the Space with the `GigaSpaceTypeManager`.
+XAP provides the ability to obtain and modify class meta data of objects stored in the Space during runtime.

+# Meta data discovery

 The actual class names are discovered with the **Admin interface**  through the `Space` interface.